taiwuchen/SENG438-Assignment-5-Group18/seng438-a5-Group-18.md

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques
+The similarities between the two techniques are that the results of the failure testings can be visually interpreted through graphs.
+The use of graphical plots in both techniques can help visualize whether or not target failure rates have been met.
+Some differences between the two techniques is that the C-SFRAT software used in Part I allows for a more in depth analysis of failure data because of the ability to graph and visualize specific data models.
+While the use of RDC-11 in Microsoft Excel in Part II provides a broader and more appealing visualization of requirements of the SUT.
+Knowledge gained from the completion of this lab would be the use of different testing tools in order to model a system and it’s failure data.
+We also learned how to visually interpret whether a SUT satisfies its failure rate requirements through the use of these tools.

 # How the team work/effort was divided and managed
+The work was divided evenly in two teams.
+One team worked on part 1 getting the result for the RGT and the other team was tasked with obtaining the results and recording them for the RDC.
 # Using the RDC Tool for Reliability Demonstration
+The main objective of RDC tool utilization demonstrates that products or systems meet predicted expectations across designated durations and operational boundaries.
+The testing method predicts performance and reliability of major production quantities through representative sampling.

 # Difficulties encountered, challenges overcome, and lessons learned
+The first difficulty we encountered was having to learn about the different graphs and what exactly we needed to know about each.
+The second difficulty we had was learning how to use the RDC and knowing how to effectively edit the spreadsheet.
+Outside of these two main difficulties the rest of the lab followed quite smoothly and we very much enjoyed the topics that we learned along the way.

 # Comments/feedback on the lab itself
+We enjoyed this lab, as it allowed us to learn about the different types of distributions and ways to visualize failure data.
+We also enjoyed exploring various tools and seeing what each one had to offer.